giorginolab/infix2pharmml/README.md

 Acknowledgments
 ---------------

-This software is based on the [eyapp](http://search.cpan.org/~casiano/Parse-Eyapp-1.182/lib/Parse/Eyapp/eyapp) parser and several other Perl modules.
+This software is based on the excellent [eyapp](http://search.cpan.org/~casiano/Parse-Eyapp-1.182/lib/Parse/Eyapp/eyapp) parser and several other Perl modules.

 Online syntax highlighting is provided by [prism](http://prismjs.com/).